-They were managed by the illustrious Beatles’ manager Brian Epstein for around six months, and then they dumped him because he purchased suits for The Beatles but not for them and no, I’m not joking, but yes, they still regret this to this very day.
+The Merseybeats were managed by The Fab Four’s boss Brian Epstein for around six months, and then they dumped him because he purchased nice suits for The Beatles but not for them – just to regret it to this very day.

-After disbanding, going separate ways, changing bands, rebanding as a duo and renaming themselves and then changing again, Billy Kinsley and Tony Crane eventually reunited in 1993 and, with the addition of Bob Packahm and Lou Rosenthal, they are now The Merseybeats again.
+After disbanding, going separate ways, changing bands, relaunching as a duo and renaming themselves and then changing again, Billy Kinsley and Tony Crane eventually reunited in 1993 and, with the addition of Bob Packham and Lou Rosenthal, they call themselves The Merseybeats again.

-In this interview, Tony Crane MBE discusses the upcoming Sixties Gold tour and reflects on the 1960s, The Beatles, David Bowie covering his song Sorrow in 1973 and all the achievements of a lifetime in music, including being awarded an MBE by Queen Elizabeth II in 2017.
+In this interview, Tony Crane reflects on the 1960s, The Beatles, David Bowie covering his song Sorrow in 1973 and all the achievements of a lifetime in music, including being awarded an MBE by Queen Elizabeth II in 2017.

-On my career, my personal one, obviously, with The Merseybeats we have had lots of success in different places all over the world and everything, but the accumulation of everything came to me when I was awarded an MBE in 2017.
+In my career, my personal one, obviously, with The Merseybeats we have had lots of success in different places all over the world and everything, but the accumulation of everything came to me when I was awarded an MBE in 2017.
 And the icing on the cake was when I got to Buckingham Palace and I didn’t know who was gonna present me with the award, and it was actually Her Majesty The Queen.
 So I was like “Oh, I like my career!”
-I was absolutely delighted meeting the Queen and talking to her, and she did say that she remembers The Merseybeats… we don’t know whether she does or not, but she’s a lovely, lovely lady.
+I was absolutely delighted meeting the Queen and talking to her, and she did say that she remembered The Merseybeats… we don’t know whether she did or not, but she was a lovely, lovely lady.

 Well, that’s true, yeah, she said that she and her sister would go and find some groups in Liverpool, in the early 1960s.
 That was nice.
 That was fabulous.
 I was delighted.